 2. Henry Clay actively encouraged United States participation in the War of 1812.
 However, he later served as a member of the delegation that negotiated the Treaty of Ghent, playing an important role in helping to end the war and protect American interests.
 As a result, the United States emerged as a nation of importance and influence in the world.

 3. Henry Clay changed the role of Speaker of the House and made it the powerful position it is today.
-Henry Clay held that office longer than anyone in the history of the House of Representatives other than Sam Rayburn.
+He held that office longer than anyone in the history of the House of Representatives other than Sam Rayburn.

-4. Henry Clay’s support of the emerging South American republics played a significant role in helping a number of them survive the process of becoming independent nations.
+4. Henry Clay’s support of the emerging South American republics played a significant role in helping several of them survive the process of becoming independent nations.
 He became as popular a figure in parts of South America as Simon Bolivar.

 7. As a farmer, Henry Clay became one of the most respected breeders and scientific farmers in the country.
 He introduced Hereford Cattle to the United States and became one of the most successful providers of mules to the South.

 8. As a horseman and lover of racing, Henry Clay played a major role in Lexington, Kentucky becoming “The Horse Capital of the World.”
 His prominence as a political figure combined with his love of attending races, made it socially “in vogue” to attend.
 His success as a breeder drew the attention and admiration of the best horsemen in the country at that time.
 The blood of his horses still runs in the best Thoroughbreds today.
 He owned the first syndicated Thoroughbred stallion in America.

 9. Henry Clay influenced a great many future political leaders with his ideology and style.
 Abraham Lincoln said of Clay that he was “my beau ideal of a statesman” and adopted much of his political ideology himself.